hfboyce/my-website/content/project/crime-rate/index.md

 #Example: tags = ["machine-learning", "deep-learning"]
 #Project summary to display on homepage.

-summary = "An interactive dashboard visualizing criminal activity in differing neighbourhoods and the time of day"
+summary = "An interactive dashboard visualizing criminal activity in differing neighbourhoods and time of day"

 #Slides (optional).
 #Associate this page with Markdown slides.